 Studies have shown that vitamin E increases sperm health and motility.
-In one study it was shown that sperm motility, percent of live sperm, and percent of normal spermatozoa all increased with the supplementation of vitamin E and selenium.
+In one study, it was shown that sperm motility, percent of live sperm, and percent of normal spermatozoa all increased with the supplementation of vitamin E and selenium.
 In another study (this one done on rats) it was shown that rats that were deficient in vitamin E became infertile and the sperm became immobile.
-The female rats had a higher rate of miscarriages.
+Additionally, the female rats had a higher rate of miscarriages.
 In fact, vitamin E was first discovered in 1922 during feed-trials on rats.
 Their diets were deficient in vitamin E and they were infertile.
-Once they started feeding them wheat germ their fertility was restored.
+Once they started feeding them wheat germ, their fertility was restored.
 This is how the scientific word for vitamin E came about; tocopherol in Greek means “to bear young”.
 Vitamin E may also help to reduce anemia by preventing oxidative damage to the red blood cells.

 It has been shown that men who prepared with vitamin E prior to IVF treatment with their partners had an increase in rate of fertilization from 19% to 29%.

-Vitamin E is regenerated by CoQ10, vitamin C and Lipoic Acid
+Vitamin E is regenerated by CoQ10, vitamin C and Lipoic Acid.

 Suggested daily usage: 500mg a day of mixed tocopherols and tocotrienols in addition to a diet rich in vitamin E foods.

 Food sources: Raw vegetable oils, nuts, nut butters, rice bran oil, barley, and green leafy vegetables.